National Fengshan Senior High School

 National Fengshan Senior High school, alias Fengshan Senior High School, abbreviated FSSH or FSHS, is a high school with a long history, marked as one of the schools as trials by the education ministry in Taiwan that mixed together both sexes in a class since past few decades from now, located in Fongshan District, Kaohsiung City, Taiwan.
-Important neighboring infrastructures and institutions to the school are Kaohsiung City Government (Fongshan Administrative Office and formerly Kaohsiung County Government), Taiwanese Presidential Office in southern Taiwan, Fengshan railway station, TRA Jhenyi Chenching Station, Kaohsiung City Bus Main Station, Fongshan West MRT station, Weiwuying MRT station, Kaohsiung Interchange of Freeway 1, Weiwuying Metropolitan Park, National Kaohsiung Center for the Arts, therefore, it is within easy reach and a well-known high school in the Kaohsiung metropolitan area, which enrolls the number of students graduating from junior high schools that can constitute 18 classes per grade in each school year.
+Important neighboring infrastructures and institutions to the school are Kaohsiung City Government (Fongshan Administrative Office and formerly Kaohsiung County Government), Taiwanese Presidential Office in southern Taiwan, Fengshan railway station, Taiwan Railway Jhenyi Chenching Station, Kaohsiung City Bus Main Station, Fongshan West MRT station, Weiwuying MRT station, Kaohsiung Interchange of Freeway 1, Weiwuying Metropolitan Park, National Kaohsiung Center for the Arts, therefore, it is within easy reach and a well-known high school in the Kaohsiung metropolitan area, which enrolls the number of students graduating from junior high schools that can constitute 18 classes per grade in each school year.